viyercal/doc-structure-understanding/DONUT and Claude/README.md

 ### Text Extraction Accuracy by Tag:
 Calculates the text extraction accuracy for each specific tag using the Levenshtein distance to compare the extracted text for a given tag with the corresponding ground truth text.

+### Overall Tag Categorization F1 Score:
+Measures the accuracy of correctly assigning tags to document elements by calculating the F1 score.

+### Tag-Specific F1 Scores:
+Measures the accuracy of correctly assigning tags to each specific document elements by calculating the F1 score.

 #### Extra text elements not present in the reference are penalized (hallucinations)